pa69pa/tmn/README.md

 First way of init is (second way see in chapter **fullWin**):

-1. As usual create map with Leaflet into &lt;div#mapid>
+1. As usual create map through Leaflet into &lt;div#mapid>
 ```
 var myMap = L.map('mapid').setView([51.505, -0.09], 13);
 ```